GROUND SOURCE HEAT PUMPS Energy extracted from the earth to provide central heating & hot water

 As the heat transfer takes place, the refrigerant is cooled and then passes through an expansion valve which changes its state back to a vapour and the pressure is reduced.
 The process can then begin again.

 Ground Collection Methods

 There are many ways to collect energy from the ground.
-The most common used are either closed loop collector pipes or boreholes.
+The most common methods used are the closed loop collector pipes or boreholes.

 Closed Loop Collector Pipes

 This method is the most common way of extracting heat however will require a large area of ground to accommodate the collector pipes.
 The pipework is laid in trenches 1mtr deep and 1mtr apart.
 The pipework is filled with a mixture of antifreeze and water and circulated through the pipework absorbing the energy required to heat the refrigerant circuit.